Afghan (ethnonym): Mentions

 In the 11th century, Afghans are mentioned in al-Biruni's Tarikh-ul Hind ("History of the Indus"), which describes groups of rebellious Afghans in the tribal lands west of the Indus River in what is now known as Pakistan.

-Al-Utbi, the Ghaznavid chronicler.
-In his Tarikh-i Yamini records that many Afghans and Khiljis (possibly the modern Ghilji) living between Laghman and Peshawar enlisted in the army of Sabuktigin after Jayapala was defeated.

-"The Afghans and Khiljis who resided among the mountains having taken the oath of allegiance to Subooktugeen, many of them were enlisted in his army, after which he returned in triumph to Ghizny."

-Al-Utbi further states that Afghans and Ghiljis made up a part of Mahmud Ghaznavi's army and were sent on his expedition to Tokharistan, while on another occasion Mahmud Ghaznavi attacked and punished a group of opposing Afghans, as also corroborated by Abulfazl Beyhaqi.
+Al-Utbi, the Ghaznavid chronicler, in his Tarikh-i Yamini, records that many Afghans and Khiljis (possibly the modern Ghilji) living between Laghman and Peshawar enlisted in the army of Sabuktigin after Jayapala was defeated.
+Al-Utbi further states that Afghans and Ghiljis made up part of Mahmud Ghaznavi's army and were sent on his expedition to Tokharistan; on another occasion, Mahmud Ghaznavi attacked and punished a group of opposing Afghans, as also corroborated by Abulfazl Beyhaqi.
 It is recorded that Afghans were also enrolled in the Ghurid Kingdom (1148–1215).
-By the beginning of the Khilji dynasty in 1290, Afghans have been well known in northern India.
+By the beginning of the Khilji dynasty in 1290, Afghans were well known in northern India.

-Ibn Battuta, a famous Moroccan traveler, visiting Afghanistan following the era of the Khilji dynasty in 1333 writes.
+Ibn Battuta, a famous Moroccan traveler, visiting Kabul following the era of the Khilji dynasty in 1333, wrote that the city had become occupied by Afghans, who "possess considerable strength" and were "mostly highwaymen".

-"We travelled on to Kabul, formerly a vast town, the site of which is now occupied by Afghans.
-They hold mountains and defiles and possess considerable strength, and are mostly highwaymen.
-Their principal mountain is called Kuh Sulayman.
-It is told that the prophet Sulayman [Solomon] ascended this mountain and having looked out over India, which was then covered with darkness, returned without entering it."